How Two Gay Guys Sold Everything, Left Home to Travel the World...and Lived Happily Ever After

 Some people tell us they're considering a digital nomad lifestyle themselves, or they simply enjoy travel.
-As a result, we like to share practical information about the nuts and bolts of our newfound lives.
+As a result, we like to share practical information about the nuts and bolts of our new lives.

 Other people say they enjoy our travels vicariously.

-Goodbye for now until our next hello!
+Goodbye until our next hello!

 Brent & Michael